Leaderboard

 3 points

-16. It literally was at the same time, it's right there still.
+It literally was at the same time, it's right there still.
 With their tour schedule what's early morning to us is probably closer to their late at night after wind down, after party, loadout etc. Billie's been posting at the same time of day loads before.
 People generally have their phones with them at all time these days (I certainly don't limit when I feel like retweeting or commenting stuff to business hours or whatever), the GDA interview might've popped up in his feed based on likes and he remembered it as something fun - he also shared fanart after commenting on it on instagram.
 Tre's been grammatically consistent the 8 months I've followed him on insta, Billie's shown that he can if he wants to.
 He's a grown man, he knows how to write properly.
 I interpret it as a stylistic choice and those along with what you care to talk about change over time, hell I'm scared to look at my own tweets from 2011.
 Yes, the sudden surge of content is uncharacteristic but imo that's probably because somebody told them to (and yeah that could make it sound contrived), idk, maybe that is the marketing strategy.
 Sorry, I wasn't really trying to talk anyone over in the first place, but there's my two (hundred) cents.
-Not saying you can't be right but I'm not seeing any damning evidence so I'm happy to pretend for now
+Not saying you can't be right but I'm not seeing any damning evidence so I'm happy to pretend for now2 points

 2 points